arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 ### UART

-The pins used in the Edge Control for the UART communication protocol are the ones on the MKR slots.
+The pins used in the Edge Control for the UART communication protocol are found on the MKR slots.
 Refer to the [board pinout section](#pinout) of the user manual to find them on the board.

-To begin with UART communication, you'll need to configure it first.
+To begin with UART communication, you will need to configure it first.
 In the `setup()` function, set the baud rate (bits per second) for UART communication:

 ```arduino
 // Start UART communication at 115200 baud
 Serial1.begin(115200);
 ```

 To read incoming data, you can use a `while()` loop to continuously check for available data and read individual characters.
-The code shown above stores the incoming characters in a String variable and process the data when a line-ending character is received:
+The code shown above stores the incoming characters in a String variable and processes the data when a line-ending character is received:

 ```arduino
 // Variable for storing incoming data